paulwalczewski/react-redux-3dviewer/README.md

 - written in ES6-7 (babel fallback)
 - <a href="http://www.babylonjs.com/" target="_blank">babylonjs</a> library for actual 3d rendering.
 I find it better than currently the most popular webgl library (<a href="threejs.org" target="_blank">threejs</a>).

-This project can also be used as a react-redux boilerplate project (after removing babylonjs refferencies and 3dviewer component itself)
+This project can also be used as a react-redux starting kit to create new project (see http://react3dviewer.aurity.co/StarterKitPage for more details)

 <br/>
 <strong>Installation:</strong>